“Thank you for Calling Motel 6 off 323 in Carlsbad, my name is Ronald. How may I help you?”

 “Where is my room?”

-“Oh, you’re the guy wearing the Step Brother’s cut-off that paid in cash?” he asked.
-“Room 244.”
+“Oh, you’re the guy wearing the Step Brother’s cutoff that paid in cash?” he continued, “Room 244.”

-I entered and smelt smoke.
-I turned on the A/C and set the temperature to a low of 57 degrees.
+I entered and smelt smoke and turned on the A/C and set the temperature to a low of 57 degrees.
 I left a line of clothes to the shower and fumbled in the tub.
-There, under the lukewarm water I spat and cursed and groaned and tried to count the number of times I puked since San Diego.
+There under the lukewarm water I spat and cursed and groaned and tried to count the number of times I puked since San Diego.
 I remembered my card declining at Sheridan Inn and I knew I pulled over and threw up three times between there and where I lay.
 It was about four miles of highway.
-When I saw the Motel Six 49.99 sign I shoved my steering wheel over three lanes and took the exit—talking Ronald into letting me pay fifteen dollars cash and sliding my debit card.
+When I saw the Motel Six 49.99 sign I shoved my steering wheel over three lanes and took the exit— talked Ronald into letting me pay fifteen dollars cash and slid my debit card.
 Thank God, it went through.

 Her favorite person, and late boyfriend, had blown his head off two months prior to our Labor Day gang bang.
 Think he used his military issue shotgun, but I’m not sure.
-That was the extent of my grad school experience.
+This is the extent of my grad school experience.

 The knocking came again and I heaved up Canada Dry in a weak attempt to lift myself from the plastic tub.
 It ceased in short time and the shower water went cold and with the handicap bar I hoisted myself up and crawled into bed.
 Under the covers my body shook, my stomach convoluted and my throat heaved, but nothing came forth for I had nothing left.
 I prayed to feel better.
 I drifted, oh thank God, I drifted.
 And the knocking came once more.